shellicar/reference-foundation/README.md

 - You avoid going through the entire development process (code changes, PR reviews, merges) for what are essentially operational changes
 - Security is improved as sensitive values remain in the protected variable groups rather than in code

+### Configuration with Bicep Parameters

+The deployment process uses Bicep parameter files (`.bicepparam`) which automatically pick up environment variables during deployment.
+This provides a clean way to pass configuration without hardcoding values:

+- Most parameters are automatically set from environment variables that come from variable groups
+- Secrets are handled differently for security reasons, being explicitly passed through the `env:` object in the deployment task
+- This approach maintains separation between infrastructure definition and configuration values

 For more information on configuring agent pools, see the [Azure Pipelines agent pools documentation][devops-agent-pools].

 ### Build Templates